Top Nav

 We can all help save lemurs from extinction.

 Funds are desperately needed for conservation in Madagascar.
-Find a member organization to donate to them directly.
-Or, donate to LCN to support our education programs and emergency needs of our members.
+Find a conservation member and donate to them directly, explore volunteer opportunities, or shop to support conservation!

 C TT45

-Use our search tool to find organizations to support through donating or volunteering.
+Use our search tool to find conservation members of the Lemur Conservation Network.
 Sort by type of lemur, type of conservation work, region of Madagascar, and more.

 Welcome to our 2020 World Lemur Festival volunteer team!